Categorical approach to the Baum-Connes conjecture for \'etale groupoids: Acknowledgements

 \section{Acknowledgements}

 We would like to thank R. Meyer, R. Nest, and M. Yamashita for many helpful suggestions.
-The first author was supported by the Alexander von Humboldt Foundation.
-The second author was supported by a grant funded through China's Foreign Young Talents program, and by the Science and Technology Commission of Shanghai Municipality (grant No.~18dz2271000).
+We are also grateful to A. Miller and S. Nishikawa for pointing out errors in a previous version of this manuscript.